-- 6.1 Members are recommended to consider the information in this report and whether there is sufficient indicative evidence to consult on proposals to introduce a 'cumulative impact assessment' for both Huddersfield and Dewsbury town centres. - 6.2 If Members agree there is sufficient evidence to consult, Members are recommended to authorise officers to commence formal consultation at the end of July, with results of the consultation being presented to a future Licensing and Safety Committee meeting.
+- 6.1 Members are recommended to consider the information in this report and whether there is sufficient evidence to consult on proposals to introduce a 'cumulative impact assessment' for both Huddersfield and Dewsbury town centres. - 6.2 If Members agree there is sufficient evidence to consult, Members are recommended to authorise officers to commence formal consultation, with results of the consultation being presented to a future Licensing and Safety Committee meeting.